Why is the City doing this project?

 What are Expanded Sidewalk Areas as shown on the Boones Ferry Road Conceptual Plan?

-New 9-foot-wide sidewalks and planting areas will be provided on both sides of Boones Ferry in the vast majority of locations.
+New 9-foot-wide sidewalks with planting areas will be provided on both sides of Boones Ferry Road in the vast majority of locations between Oakridge and Madrona.
 Where planting areas exist, the new sidewalk will be only 5.5-foot wide.
 While this width is adequate, it’s not overly generous for pedestrians.
-To improve the pedestrian environment along Boones Ferry, the Project Advisory Committee and Project Team are considering wider “expanded sidewalk areas” at locations on each side of Boones Ferry where there are underutilized remnant portions of private property.
+To improve the pedestrian environment along Boones Ferry, the Project Advisory Committee and Project Team considered wider “expanded sidewalk areas” at locations on each side of Boones Ferry where there are underutilized remnant portions of private property.
 These expanded pedestrian areas would provide opportunities for art, street furniture (such as benches, bike racks and fountains), and additional landscaping and trees.
-There are a total of 10 expanded sidewalk areas being considered.
+There are a total of nine expanded sidewalk areas included in the final design.
 Constructing each will depend on approval from the respective property owners as well as the availability of project funds.

 With the proposed raised median almost the entire length of the project, how will customers and employees access adjacent businesses?

 At all major intersections with traffic signals, left-turn lanes will be designed to also allow U-turns.
 Customers and employees needing to get to businesses on the opposite side of the street can go to the next signalized intersection and make a U-turn.